emqx/cloud-docs/en_US/messages/rule_engine_mqtt.md

 ![Webhook](./_assets/web_hook.jpg)

+---
+title: Use EMQ X Cloud rule engine to connect to MQTT Broker
+---

 # Use EMQ X Cloud rule engine to connect to MQTT Broker

 In order to facilitate the message bridging of multiple MQTT Brokers, you can use the rule engine to operate.